-We are a developer of tissue products which are subject to extensive regulation as medical devices in the United States, the European Union and other jurisdictions.
-These regulations govern, among other things, the introduction of new medical devices, the observance of certain standards with respect to the design, manufacture, testing, promotion and sales of the devices, the maintenance of certain records, the ability to track devices, the reporting of potential product defects, the import and export of devices, and other matters.
+We are a developer of tissue products which are subject to extensive regulation in the United States, the European Union and other jurisdictions.
+These regulations govern, among other things, the introduction of new tissue products, the observance of certain standards with respect to the design, manufacture, testing, promotion and sales of the products, the maintenance of certain records, the ability to track devices, the reporting of potential product defects, the import and export of devices, and other matters.

-As a medical device company that wishes to obtain marketing authorization in the United States, we are subject to extensive regulation by the FDA and other federal, state, and local regulatory agencies.
+In order to obtain marketing authorization in the United States, we would be subject to extensive regulation by the FDA and other federal, state, and local regulatory agencies.
 The Federal Food, Drug, and Cosmetic Act, or FD&C Act, the Public Health Service Act, or the PHS Act, and their implementing regulations set forth, among others, requirements for the research, testing, development, manufacture, quality control, safety, effectiveness, approval, labeling, storage, record keeping, reporting, distribution, import, export, advertising, and promotion of our products.
 A failure to comply with relevant requirements may lead to administrative, civil, or criminal sanctions.
 These sanctions could include the imposition by the FDA of a clinical hold or other suspension on clinical trials, refusal to approve pending marketing applications or supplements, withdrawal of approval, warning letters, product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, civil penalties, or criminal prosecution.